Continuity and Differentiability From a Graph Pdf

 L'Hospital Rule –

-If the given limit is of the form or i.e. both and are 0 or both and are , then the limit can be solved by L'Hospital Rule.
+, then the limit can be solved by L'Hospital Rule.

 If the limit is of the form described above, then the L'Hospital Rule says that –

-where and obtained by differentiating and .
+obtained by differentiating

 If after differentiating, the form still exists, then the rule can be applied continuously until the form is changed.